pssst/pssst/README.md

 All RSA keys have a size of `4096` bits and are encoded in `PEM` / `PKCS#8`.
 All AES keys have a size of `256` bits.

-Please be aware:

-> **The message code is called _once_ for a reason.
-Never use it twice.**

 ### Encryption

 Encryption of the message data is done in the following steps:

 1. Generate cyptographically secure `48` random bytes as message code.
-2. Encrypt the data with `AES 256` (`CFB`) using the first `32` bytes from the message code as key and the last `16` bytes as IV.
+2. Encrypt the data with `AES 256` (`CFB8`, no padding) using the first `32` bytes from the message code as key and the last `16` bytes as IV.
 3. Encrypt the message code with `PKCS#1 OAEP` and the receivers public key.

+Please be aware:

+> **The message code is called _nonce_ for a reason.
+Never use it twice.**

 ### Decryption

-Decryption of the received `data` and `once` is done in the following steps:
+Decryption of the received `nonce` and `data` is done in the following steps:

-1. Decrypt the received once with `PKCS#1 OAEP` and the receivers private key.
+1. Decrypt the nonce with `PKCS#1 OAEP` and the receivers private key.
-2. Decrypt the data with `AES 256` (`CFB`) using the first `32` bytes from the decrypted message code as key and the last `16` bytes as IV.
+2. Decrypt the data with `AES 256` (`CFB8`, no padding) using the first `32` bytes from the decrypted message code as key and the last `16` bytes as IV.

 All encrypted data is exchanged as `JSON` object in the request/response body within `meta` and `data` fields.
-The `data` and `once` fields are both encoded in `Base64` with padding.
+The `meta.nonce` and `data` fields are both encoded in standard `Base64` with padding and omitted line breaks.

-### Verification
+### Authentication

-Verification on server and client side is done over the HTTP `content-hash` header.
+Authentication for client and server is done over the HTTP `content-hash` header.
 This header must be set for all client API request, except `find`.
 The format of this header is specified as:

 `content-hash: <timestamp>; <signature>`

-Where `timestamp` is the `EPOCH` (without decimals) of the request/response and `signature` the calculated and signed hash of the body encoded in `Base64` with padding.
+Where `timestamp` is the `EPOCH` (without decimals) of the request/response and `signature` the calculated and signed hash of the body encoded in standard `Base64` with padding.
 Calculation of the hash is done in the following steps:

-1. Create a `SHA1` HMAC of the HTTP body with the timestamp string as key.
+1. Create a `SHA512` HMAC of the HTTP body with the timestamp string as key.
-2. Create a `SHA1` hash of the resulting HMAC one more time.
+2. Create a `SHA512` hash of the resulting HMAC one more time.
 3. Sign the resulting hash with the senders private key using `PKCS#1 v1.5`.

 To verify a request/response, calculate its hash as described above in the